ASHMOLEAN STORY GALLERY

 GALLERY SUPPORTERS

-One of the most significant pieces that has been redisplayed is Powhatan’s Mantle.
-The Ashmolean’s 2017 annual appeal asked members of the public to support a new high-tech display case for this iconic object, which you can read more about on our Treasures page.
+One of the most significant pieces that was displayed when the Story gallery launched was Powhatan’s Mantle following the Ashmolean’s 2017 annual appeal which asked members of the public to support a new high-tech display case for this significant object.
 Donors to the appeal were offered the chance to have their name or a dedication inscribed on the case and more than 200 people made donations.

-In addition to the public appeal, the new gallery has been made possible by a generous donation from Mr Stephen Stow, Fellow of the Ashmolean; a major grant from the Linbury Trust; and a grant from the DCMS/Wolfson Galleries and Improvements Fund.
+In addition to the public appeal in 2017, the Story gallery was made possible by a generous donation from Mr Stephen Stow, Fellow of the Ashmolean; a major grant from the Linbury Trust; and a grant from the DCMS/Wolfson Galleries and Improvements Fund.